1. What is a 140/170mm basepad?

 8. XDM 5.25" mounts instructions/precautions.

-The XDM 5.25 has a unique rear sight configuration as most of us know.
+The XDM 5.25 has a unique rear sight configuration.
 It does not employ a dovetail like every other XD and XDM.
 Our mount uses the single threaded hole in the slide which normally secures the adjustable rear sight.
 It is very important that all steps be taken to make the mount as secure as possible.
 The screw that holds the mount to the slide is rated for 16.1 inch lbs. of torque.
 You should clean/degrease the threaded hole and screw and follow all Loctite procedures.
 It is important that you allow at least 24 hours of cure time once Loctite has been applied.
 However, do not over use the Loctite, as it can leak down through the hole into the slide and gum up the internals.
 You can put a drop or two of Loctite on the square area where that the rear part of the mount rests on, with the intent of reducing any gap and making a tighter seal.

 9. My dovetail mount slides in easily and is not press fit...is it too small?